iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 DROP SCHEMA import_data;
 ```

-With our databased cleaned of unnecessary tables and schema, we can now add `Foreign Key` relationships.
+With our database cleaned of any unnecessary tables and schema, we can now add `Foreign Key` relationships.

 Go to [WALKTHROUGH_RELATIONSHIPS](WALKTHROUGH_RELATIONSHIPS.md)